-Experienced West Palm Beach Collaborative Divorce Lawyers
+Experienced West Palm Beach Collaborative Divorce Lawyer

 Divorce can be a life-changing event, and if you are unable to reach a Marital Settlement Agreement with the other party, your divorce proceedings can have the potential to become contentious and hostile.
 Divorces that cannot be settled through mediation or amicable negotiation must be litigated in front of a judge, and in many instances, each side winds up having to give up much more than they would have if the process had been amicable.

-A Collaborative divorce is one in which the process is transparent and distinct from other models of dispute resolution, which allows the clients, attorneys and other professional participants to meet together to resolve their disputes in a civil and respectful manner.
+A collaborative divorce is one in which the process is transparent and distinct from other models of dispute resolution, which allows the clients, attorneys and other professional participants to meet together to resolve their disputes in a civil and respectful manner.
 This process occurs in a safe environment, where each client is represented by a collaboratively trained attorney, who diligently advocates for their client, but do not behave in an adversarial manner.
 The clients agree to work together honestly, in good faith, and to disclose all relevant information.
 The goal is to reach a fair settlement that meets each party’s needs and interests.
 All of the major issues related to a divorce, such as division of marital assets, spousal support, and if applicable, child custody and child visitation are discussed and negotiated with the guidance of your collaborative attorney, along with the participation of neutral mental health and financial professionals.
 A collaborative divorce can help you avoid a costly and contentious divorce, and if you have children, it can make the entire process more harmonious.

 What Are the Steps Involved in a Collaborative Divorce?